 Mental health conditions have long been stigmatized in our society.
-Individuals have been unfairly blamed for their symptoms, belittled and demeaned, and discriminated against.
+Individuals have been unfairly blamed for their symptoms, belittled, demeaned, and discriminated against.
 Ignorant and uneducated people have wrongly assumed that symptoms of mental health could be controlled better if the person only tried.

-Therapy can help a person to address symptoms, process thoughts, manage feelings, and change behaviors.
 Therapy can help a person to feel validated and heard, while raising self-esteem and confidence.
-Mental health treatment can help a person to become “unstuck” by allowing them to process past trauma, abuse, or neglect so that they can move forward.
-Therapy can help educate a person about efficient coping strategies and anger and anxiety management techniques.
+It can also help a person to become “unstuck” by allowing them to process past trauma, abuse, or neglect so that they can move forward.
+Lastly, it can help educate a person about efficient coping strategies and anger and anxiety management techniques.
 With so much to gain from seeking professional help, coupled with the modern conveniences of being able to receive therapy online, there’s no rational reason for those in need to help to deprive themselves of treatment.

 - Negatively Impacts Quality of Life: Sometimes, what otherwise appears to be a harmless ‘quirk’ or minor condition, has a detrimental impact on one’s quality of life.
 When a person’s thoughts, symptoms, and feelings impede their ability to function and enjoy life.

 - Impairment in Life Areas: Symptoms and behaviors have a negative effect on a person’s occupational, academic, and social life.
 A person may be unable to maintain their responsibilities, do poorly on assigned tasks, or even lose their job or get kicked out of school.